Pingumaniac/PubSub_with_KRaft_in_Kotlin/code/README.md

 * recover_from_failure : Handles the process of rejoining and syncing with the cluster after recovery.

 5. CommonAppln.scala
-* log_entry : Represents a log entry data structure used in the RAFT algorithm.
+* log_entry : Represents a log entry data structure used in the Etcd algorithm.
 * state_machine : Represents the state machine logic used across the application.
 * apply_log_entry : Applies a given log entry to the state machine.
 * get_current_state : Retrieves the current state of the state machine.